ktdreyer/koji-playbooks/MOLECULE.rst

 Replicating Travis CI locally
 -----------------------------

-Travis CI runs the tests in an Ubuntu Bionic VM.
+Travis CI runs the tests in an Ubuntu Focal VM.
 It can be tedious to push changes to Travis CI, wait, and review the output.
-You may want to set up your own local Ubuntu Bionic VM when making large changes that impact the tests.
+You may want to set up your own local Ubuntu Focal VM when making large changes that impact the tests.

-Follow these instructions to set up Docker on your own Ubuntu Bionic VM in a similar way to Travis CI::
+Follow these instructions to set up Docker on your own Ubuntu Focal VM in a similar way to Travis CI::

   sudo apt-get update